When a Pet Dies

 Unfortunately, the joy of owning a pet goes hand-in-hand with the heartbreak of losing one, whether because of old age, illness, or an accident.

-And that can be very difficult.
+And that can be very hard.
 After all, family pets often are the first to greet kids in the morning and after school.
 Your pet may be the one your child looks to for comfort and companionship when ill or feeling unpopular or upset.

 While it's impossible to shelter kids from the loss of a pet, you can help them cope with it.
 And because a pet's death might be their first time losing a loved one, the grieving process can help kids learn how to cope with other losses throughout life.